Charlotte School of Law: Bar examination passage

 While 84.3% of Charlotte School of Law graduates passed the bar exam in 2010, which was the second highest rate out of the seven law schools in North Carolina at the time, only 45.2% of those taking the bar exam for the first time passed the July 2016 North Carolina bar exam.
 Charlotte graduates performed 20% worse than the North Carolina state average.
 Since 2010, Charlotte Law School's July bar passage rate decreased every year.
 The declining bar passage rate coincided with the school's drop in admission standards to maintain enrollment.
 In an attempt to bolster the bar passage rate and protect the school's accreditation, the school began paying students in 2014 to delay taking the bar exam.

 On January 24, 2017, a secret recording was released of a Charlotte School of Law faculty meeting.
 Assistant Dean Odessa Alm pushed faculty present at the meeting to advise students to forgo taking the bar exam in exchange for payments of $11,200 from the school.
 Dean Alm told the faculty, "[y]ou know if we didn't have the extended program last time...our pass rate would have been 20-something percent....didn't you feel so f***ing bad when we had 42 percent pass the bar."

-Initiatives

-Charlotte School of Law students were able to participate in the Moot Court Program.
-Members of the Charlotte School of Law's Moot Court Board were selected through an intra-school competition organized and run by students and judged by members of the legal community.
-The intra-school competition was named after Susie Marshall Sharp, North Carolina's first female state Supreme Court Chief Justice.
+Charlotte Law Review

 The Charlotte Law Review, a student-edited scholarly legal journal, published two issues yearly, a Spring and a Fall Journal, with plans of publishing its first Symposium Edition.
 The Law Review accepted manuscripts for consideration from sources both within and outside the Charlotte Law School community.